 Janoah’s juggling shows are inventive with props and attentive towards audience.
 He strolls interactively for festivals, unicycles energetically in parades and presents captivating performance for all ages on stages, in dance halls, at libraries, out on the street and everywhere circus belongs!

-JANOAH anygoodjokes?
-Bailin learned juggling as a bored ten-year-old trapped at summer camp.
-He continued practicing (and quit being bored!) with the Suspenders Juggling Troupe in Falmouth (MA), dropped countless objects in his back yard, then traveled New England for two seasons with the Circus Smirkus Big Top Tour, where he dropped slightly less often.
+Janoah learned unicycling in the empty after-hours corridors of his middle school.
+He continued practicing with the Suspenders Juggling Troupe in Falmouth (MA) then traveled New England for two seasons with the Circus Smirkus Big Top Tour.
 Janoah graduated in 2014 from College of the Atlantic in Maine, where he grasped at and fumbled with performance-related studies: theatre, movement, objects, puppets, film, literature, carnival, gender, etc. In past summers Janoah has taught the precarious skills of letting things fall and picking them up again at the Payomet Performing Arts Center in Truro (MA).

 Janoah now instructs students near Portland (ME) how to juggle, perform and drop things playfully.
-He currently teaches and organizes youth programming in circus and movement at The Living Room, a creative dance space in South Portland he helped open in 2016.
+He has trained contemporary dance through the Bates, Lion's Jaw and Fresh Festivals.
+In 2016 he helped open The Living Room Dance Collective, a creative movement space in Portland.
 During the school year he choreographs and trains the Gym Dandies, a long-running unicycle/circus after-school program based in Scarborough (ME).